elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/new-function-syntax.md

 ---

-### Explain what occurs when using the new Function constructor to create a function?
+### Can you explain what occurs when using the new Function constructor to create a function?

 <details>
   <summary><strong>View Answer:</strong></summary>